ChinmaySonar/Non-replicated-Blockchain/README.md

 # Non-replicated-Blockchain
 "Non-replicated" simplistic blockchain model demonstrating 'mutually exclusive access' using Lamport's protocol.

-No external dependecies.
-Code only uses basic python libraries.
+Python 2.7.12 -- No external dependecies.

 To run in terminal: (each instruction in new terminal window)
   1. python blockchain_server.py  # will creat a centralized blockchain server in one window